-This botanically-themed mural, to be painted on a wall in the gardens by
+This botanically-themed mural, painted on a wall in the gardens by

-Nia Sturr (shown at right) in May 2021, depicts plants and flora common our region’s microclimates and elevations.
+Nia Sturr (shown at right) in May 2021, depicts plants and flora common to our region’s microclimates and elevations.
 To reflect this amazing horticultural and climatic diversity, plants common to lower, dryland elevations begin at the left of the mural and ascend to plants, trees common to higher, montane and alpine elevations.
 Because the common names of plants can vary from region to region, horticulturists and nurseries reference plants using what is called binomial nomenclature, using both the common name and the scientific name, the latter expressed in Latin.
 Look for these plants on your next hike or when strolling through our public gardens.
 The mural is sponsored by the Durango Botanic Gardens which has been building public gardens around the library since 2011.
 The project has been supported and funded by a variety of individuals, companies, and organizations.
-To donate to the funding of this amazing and stunning artwork, email Hayley Kirkman at the Durango Creative District's funding page here.
 To learn more about Nia Sturr, our muralist, visit her web page here.

 SAILING THE CIRCULAR SEA

-We began in 2021 to feature rotating art installations in various parts of the gardens, beginning with Jeff Wise's "Sailing the Circular Sea" in our Library Demonstration Garden this spring.
+We purchased and installed Jeff Wise's "Sailing the Circular Sea" in our Library Demonstration Garden in 2022.
 The work features a spinning halo of welded and forged steel hovering over a sculpted triangular base.
 Wise (shown near left) is a prominent Durango artist working in metal and other media.
 In his artist statement, Jeff says he has supported himself as an artist his entire life, with diversions at one time or another into being a cowboy and stone mason.
 He adds that in addition to his sculptural work, architecture has been a parallel interest.
-He has built three significant art homes in addition to other structures in case concrete, welded steel and glass.
+The purchase was made possible by funds from the Durango Botanic Gardens, a grant from the Durango Friends of the Arts, and Annette and Bill LeMaire.
 Learn more about Jeff Wise Art here.

 RAVENS IN FLIGHT